 If you hate kidney cancer as much as we do click LIKE!

-The 9th Annual Michael J. Garner Renal Run™ 5K course is flat, fast, and USA Track & Field certified.
-The traditional out and back course starts and finishes at 68th & Riverside Drive with the turn just south of 53rd Place.
+The 10th Annual Michael J. Garner Renal Run™ 5K course is a flat, fast, scenic, and USA Track & Field certified.
+The traditional out and back trail course starts and finishes at River West Festival Park

 Do you have a PR in you?